Communication Arts (COMM)

 Typically offered: January Term

 Current scholarship and controversies in communication and gender research.
-The interdependence of gender, communication, and culture.
-Focus on lived experience within U.S. culture through interactive course format.
+The interdependence of gender, communication, and culture including ways concepts of gender are created and affirmed or challenged by communication.
+Focus on live experience within U.S. culture through interactive course format.
+(Listed as COMM 332 and GENS 332)

 (INDIVID/SYSTEMS/SOCIETIES, U.S. PLURALISM)